UDOOboard/Neo-Docs/docs/12_Debugging_&_Troubleshooting/01_Arduino_programming_from_internal_IDE.md

 ## Arduino programming from internal IDE

+A first consideration: to download the Arduino IDE do not download it from the Arduino website.
+Follow [this guide](http://www.udoo.org/docs-neo/Getting_Started/Use_as_an_Arduino.html) instead

 If you get this error while the IDE is uploading the sketch:

 ``` bash